developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Bug Reporting Configuration - Send to Cloud Detail

-This Managed Configuration group allows an Administrator using an EMM to configure whether copies of generated Bug Reports will be sent to the Zebra Cloud Server.
+This Managed Configuration group allows an Administrator using an EMM to configure whether copies of generated Bug Reports is sent to the Zebra Cloud Server.

 #### Bug Reporting Configuration - Send to Cloud Detail State